Hue-Jhan/Self-Injection-Reverse-Shell-Undetected/README.md

 # Self-Injection Reverse Shell Malware (Undetected)
-Self Injection Malware (trojan), currently UNDETECTED by windows defender, it creates a reverse shell on a target machine
+Self Injection Malware (trojan), currently undetected by windows defender, it creates a reverse shell on a target machine

 # 💻 Code
 This program injects base64 code into a self created process on the target machine.